With Coach Kelvin, Online Running Coach for We Run and the We Run Virtual Running Club, and 1:1 Running Coach for Leeds and surrounding areas

 Why Is Knee Drive Important For Runners?

-There are two ways you can change your stride to become a faster runner: increase your stride speed or increase your stride length.
+There are two ways your stride can change to become a faster runner: increase your stride speed or increase your stride length.
 Knee drive plays a part in both.

 Every millisecond your foot is in contact with the ground, it contends with frictional forces which slow you down.
 Increasing your stride length will reduce the number of steps you have to take and the overall contact time you have with the ground over the course of a run.
 How do you increase your stride length?
 Increase your knee drive.
 This will turn you from a ‘shuffler’ into a runner.